X-Scorpio/Shop_xScorp/README.md

 ## This is my test page on Stone Campus!
->This is only a simple page, obviously not I've been doing for three months' of time.
+>This is only a simple sample page, obviously not what I've been doing for three months' worth of time.
 >I've been working on a li'l project testing the functionality of Flask and Jinja2 and I hope you like it!

 ``` python